 3) USCG Station Portland, Oregon

 If you've ever visited the state of Oregon, you know that it is gorgeous!
 Listed as one of the Best Fall Foliage drives in the state, Portland is even more stunning this time of year.

 According to its official site, “USCG Station Portland is manned 365 days a year, 24 hours a day for response to Search and Rescue Emergencies, Recreational Boating Safety, and Homeland Security Missions.”

 Portland is not just another pretty city.
 The area has a great deal to offer, whether you live there or are just visiting.
 Some of Portland’s must-see places include the Oregon Zoo, Portland Farmers Market, and the Portland Japanese Garden.

-Travel Portland has a great deal of other activities listed that you must see when you are in town.
-Beyond the local tourism, the Portland area has a lot to offer outdoors.
-Located nearby is Silver Falls State Park, Forest Park, and many outdoor trails for hiking and running.
+Travel Portland has many other activities listed that you must see when you are in town.
+Beyond the local tourism, the Portland area has an overload of outdoor activities.
+Silver Falls State Park, Forest Park, and many outdoor trails for hiking and running are located nearby.
 The landscape is beautiful year-round, but if you're looking to enjoy the warm colors of autumn, it's best to plan your time outside in October.